• Our Wander

 Instagram Reel

-Kyushu Road Trip Deep Dive: Must-Try Food and Recommended Stays
+Kyushu Road Trip Must-Try Food and Recommended Stays

 For our 7-days road trip, we relied heavily on Google Maps and Tabelog to vet our food choices.
-In Japan, ratings are generally fair; anything above a 3.5 on Tabelog is usually excellent, and a 4.0+ on Google Maps indicates a crowd favourite.
+In Japan, ratings above a 3.5 on Tabelog is usually excellent, and a 4+ on Google Maps indicates a crowd favourite.
 While the baseline for food in Japan is already high, several spots on our journey were truly exceptional.

 ✳️ These eateries are popular!
-Make a reservation or take a queue number early.
+Make a reservation or go early to take a queue number first.

 Our Food Recommendations for Kyushu Road Trip